psemdel/py-trading-bot/docs/strategies.md

     5: RSI with threshold 20/80
     6: RSI with threshold 30/70

-    Index: 7-21, see BULL_PATTERNS in constants.py
+    Index for ent: 7-21, see BULL_PATTERNS in constants.py
-    Index: 29-end, see BEAR_PATTERNS in constants.py
+    Index for ex: 7-21, see BEAR_PATTERNS in constants.py

 For instance: